 Bombshell" opening many doors for Latinos that have followed.

-Diosa was a life long intimate friend of Desi Arnaz whom she discovered and was instrumental in getting him his first roll on Broadway in "Too Many Girls."
+Diosa was a life long intimate friend of Desi Arnaz whom she discovered and was instrumental in getting him his first role on Broadway in "Too Many Girls."

 She will be deeply missed.